The TradingView integration

 Step 3: Open the trade ticket and send your order

-You can either click the Bid/Ask panel directly or open the Order Panel by clicking the button in the side bar:
+You can either click the Bid/Ask panel directly or open the Order Panel by clicking the button on the side bar:

 After you send the order, order confirmations appears in the bottom left of the TradingView window (one for each order in this case).
 Trade messages are shown in a similar manner.

 You are now trading directly on your Saxo account from within TradingView.
 For questions about TradingView's tools and features, reach out to their support.
-If you have questions about your account, Saxo trading, or other Saxo-related issues, reach out to your RM.
+If you have questions about your account, Saxo trading, or other Saxo-related issues, you can contact us through the platform.

-What price is used in the TradingView chart?
+What price is used in the TradingView chart when trading FX?
 What quote do I get in the Buy/Sell Panel?

 The Buy/Sell Panel (or 'Quote Box') shows your personal quote - the same one you would get if you trade on Saxo's own platforms.

-The price in the chart on TradingView crossed my stop order, why did it not trigger?
+The price in the chart on TradingView crossed my FX stop order, why did it not trigger?